rockstardevs/bake/README.md

 ### Uploading to Google Drive
 bake uses the gdrive app from http://github.com/prasmussen/gdrive for Google Drive integration.
-You need to generate an oauth token for the google drive api as a one time step.
+You need to generate an oauth token for the google drive api, as a one time step.
 Currently, you need to install the gdrive app to do that

 ```shell